 We are Farmers!

 Required job duties are essentially sedentary work consisting of occasional walking, standing and lifting and/or carrying 10 lbs. maximum.
 Functional ability of seeing, hearing and speaking is required.

-Required job duties are normally performed in a climate-controlled office environment with occasional travel by car or airplane.
+Required job duties are normally performed in a climate controlled office environment with occasional travel by car or airplane.

-Three years of actuarial experience including one year as an Actuarial Specialist or the equivalent.
+Three to five years Actuarial experience preferred, including one year as an Associate Actuary, ACAS.

 Experience presenting to Leadership as well as in-person or online audiences

 Strong experience in systems such as SQL, SAS, R, Python, Excel, etc.